-- Precision: 20x higher RTC resolution (50 micro seconds) - with advanced WiFi RTC sync
+- Precision: 20x higher RTC resolution (50 micro seconds) - with advanced RTC sync options

 - Boot time: Much faster boot time vs the CLX000 (~1 sec vs. ~10 sec)

-- CAN FD: The CANedge2 supports CAN FD (Flexible Data-Rate), making it future proof
+- CAN FD: The CANedge supports CAN FD (Flexible Data-Rate), making it future proof

 The CANedge1 and CANedge2 are 100% identical, except for the WiFi functionality in the CANedge2.